Root Canal Treatment Singapore

 Root canal therapy is needed when the nerve of a tooth is affected by decay or infection.
-In order to save the tooth, the pulp (the living tissue inside the tooth), nerves, and any decay are removed.
+In order to save the tooth, pulp (living tissue inside tooth), nerves, and any decay are removed.
 The remaining space is filled with special, medicated dental materials, which will help restore the tooth’s function.

 • Infection or abscess have developed inside the tooth or at the root tip